 “A stay at Badderam is intended to spoil whilst touching our consciences about our interactions with our ecosystems and our planet.” – Heidi Meyer – Badderam Visionary, Creative Director, Site Owner

-The design encompasses a 10-acre (4.07 hectare) site and all the buildings will carry prominent themes of Buderim.
-Dreamtime, serpent like, discreet accommodation suites will traverse the topography of the site, with the resort’s premier a la carte restaurant and wellness spa inspired by the natural shapes of the extraordinarily large witchetty grubs found on the site.
-The story continues to intrigue as the main resort building containing the lobby, conference suites and pool podium, emerge from the earth in the shape of a boomerang, clearly outlined by the wings of Buderim’s admired birdwing butterfly.
+The design has the potential to encompass a potential 60-acre (24 hectare) site.
+Proposed buildings carry prominent abstract themes of Buderim/Badderam Mountain.
+Dreamtime, serpent-like, discreet accommodation suites will traverse the topography of the site, with the resort’s premier a la carte restaurant and wellness spa inspired by the natural and shapes of the extraordinarily large witchetty grubs found on the site.
+The story continues to intrigue as the main resort building containing the lobby, conference suites and pool podium, emerge from the earth in the shape of a boomerang, outlined by the wings of Buderim’s admired birdwing butterfly.
 A celebration of Buderim’s prized flora and fauna abounds.

 “The design eloquently embraces and preserves Buderim’s unique living histories and prominent natural heritage.” – Hermione Simmons, Buderim Resident

 The Badderam design team has ensured the resort’s design touches the escarpment on which it rests, as respectfully as possible.
 The site’s buildings are designed to integrate harmoniously into an elegant and tranquil native landscape, overseen by esteemed Landscape Architect, Horticulturist and Green Roof expert Sidonie Carpenter.
 An already very discreet site by its location, Sidonie proposes further preservation of the neighbouring amenity, embedding the buildings into a sanctuary like landscape design.